Meet FlowIQ

 Outsourcing fails when communication breaks down.
 Before signing, get answers to these three questions in writing:

-• Are you assigned a dedicated account manager, or do queries go into a shared queue?
+• Dedicated Support: Are you assigned a dedicated account manager, or do queries go into a shared queue?

-• What is the minimum overlap with US business hours for real-time questions?
+• Time-Zone Overlap: What is the minimum overlap with US business hours for real-time questions?

-• What is the escalation path for urgent issues; a missed payroll run, a same-day investor data request, an IRS notice?
+• Escalation Path: What is the escalation path for urgent issues; a missed payroll run, a same-day investor data request, an IRS notice?

 Three to four hours of direct US daytime overlap is the minimum for an offshore provider.
 Less than that, and urgent issues become next-day problems by default.